 - Remember the continuing importance of reviewing each advisee’s Program Evaluation in your advising conversations and prior to giving the Alternate PIN.

 - You will be notified when the system opens up for Schedule Adjustment Period.
-At this point your advisees will be able to see what courses they are registered for during Fall 2015.
+At this point your advisees will be able to see what courses they are registered for during fall 2016.
 They should be encouraged to check and add available courses to fill out their schedule of four classes.
 Remind them that any changes or additions at this time will be “live” and immediate.